Fwuffie/CuriousCatArchiver/README.md

 to download a local copy of all the curious cat assets, and create a copy of the json file, that uses the local assets.

 Finally the viewer.html file can be used to load and view either json file, like a regular curious cat feed.

+#TODO:

+Viewer Needs To Wipe Cards Before Loading A New Profile Command Args For Local DL